-In the airport-average atmospheric model of AEDT, wind has a constant speed and varies such that it is always directed against the course of an aircraft (always a headwind).
+In the airport-average atmospheric model of AEDT, wind has a constant speed of eight knots and varies such that it is always directed against the course of an aircraft (always a headwind).
 This value of headwind applies throughout the flight, without regard to altitude, latitude, longitude, time, or direction of travel.
-AEDT uses an average headwind value associated with the nearest airport, and scales it by a multiplier associated with the runway corresponding to the operation.
-This scaling allows different headwinds to be associated with different runways.
+AEDT uses an average headwind value associated with the nearest airport, and scales it by a multiplier associated with the runway end corresponding to the operation.
+This scaling allows different headwinds to be associated with different runway ends.